vmware-tanzu/tanzu-dev-portal/content/practices/event-storming/index.md

 ---
 date: '2021-02-11'
-description: 'Drive out the domains, bounded contexts and services of a system to reveal vertical slices,  trouble spots and starting points for rearchitecting the system
+description: Drive out the domains, bounded contexts and services of a system to reveal vertical slices,  trouble spots and starting points for rearchitecting the system

-  '
 image: event-storming/example-2.jpg
 lastmod: '2021-03-17'
 length: 1 - 2 hours; multiple runs may be needed